MarkusVFX/simbatch/docs/CONTRIBUTING.md

 Hey!

-Contributors are welcome after alpha release (2017-12-12)
+Contributors are welcome!

+You can get involved in the project by helping with:
+ - architecture design
+ - creating modules
+ - correcting spelling
+ - creating documentation
+ - testing SimBatch with specific 3D package

-At this moment there is refactoring form prototype.
+At this moment there is refactoring time (form prototype to alpha).

 PEP8 standard will be preserved.